Light skin in Japanese culture

-(美白, Bihaku) is a Japanese term meaning "beautifully white" which was coined in the early 1900s with the emergence of skin whitening products and cosmetics.
-Even in ancient Japanese haiku there have been numerous references to this term.
+(美白, Bihaku) is a Japanese term coined in the 1990s with the emergence of skin whitening products and cosmetics.

 Summary

 Although skin tone differs based on a person's racial background, those with fair skin have difficulty maintaining skin tone due to a lack of melanin production.
-In Japan the preference for skin that is white and free of blemishes has been documented since at least the Heian period (794–1185), as in books like The Pillow Book and The Tale of Genji.
+In Japan, the preference for skin that is white and free of blemishes has been documented since at least the Heian period (794–1185), as in books such as The Pillow Book and The Tale of Genji.
 There is an old proverb "white covers the seven flaws" (色の白いは七難隠す, iro no shiroi wa shichinan kakusu), which refers to a white-skinned woman being beautiful even if her features are not attractive.

-Following Japanese colonial rule in Taiwan (1895–1945), Taiwanese women were consumers of Japanese skin whitening products in the 20th century.
+Following Japanese colonial rule in Taiwan (1895–1945), Taiwanese women were consumers of Japanese skin-whitening products in the 20th century.
 Mainland China has also become a large market for bihaku products from companies like Shiseido, Shu Uemura and SK-II in the 21st century.
-Further expansion into the pan-Asian markets may be represented by Girls' Generation partnership with Dior in 2011 to advertise their lightening cream, appealing to Korean Wave culture consumers.
+The South Korean girl group Girls' Generation collaborated with Dior in 2011 to promote their skin lightening cream, targeting consumers influenced by the Korean Wave and potentially increasing its presence in the East Asian cosmetics markets.